thingsboard/thingsboard.github.io/docs/user-guide/claiming-devices.md

 ### Sending claiming message

 Please see the Device API references to get the information about the message structure and topics/URLs to which to send the claiming messages.
-You can use the MQTT Gateway API that allows to claim multiple devices per time as well.
+You can use the MQTT Gateway API that allows to initiate claiming of multiple devices per time as well.

  - [MQTT Device API](/docs/reference/mqtt-api/#claiming-devices)
  - [CoAP Device API](/docs/reference/coap-api/#claiming-devices)